Skip to Content

 How do you make a smash burger without a press?

-Form four to five ounces of ground turkey into a loose ball and place it on the preheated skillet, then smash it down with a spatula or heat-safe item.
-Then, cook without moving the patty until a deep brown crust develops.
+Form four to five ounces of ground turkey into a loose ball and place it on the preheated skillet, then smash it down with a spatula or a heavy, heat-safe item.
+Then, cook the meat until it develops a deep brown crust.
+Flip the patty and continue cooking.

 Why do smash burgers taste different?